-Are you considering full mouth dental implants?
-Losing all of your teeth in one or both jaws can be stressful and overwhelming.
+Losing all of your natural teeth in one or both jaws can be stressful and overwhelming.
 It can even feel isolating.
 You may have trouble speaking or eating, or develop anxiety about social situations.
-On top of this, trying traditional dentures with limited or no success can make you feel hopeless.
+On top of this, trying traditional dentures with limited dental options or no success can make you feel hopeless.

-If you’re living with complete tooth loss and struggling to find your smile again, we can help.
-There IS hope for restoring your teeth and your confidence.
+If you’re living with complete tooth loss and struggling to find your natural smile again, we can help.
+There IS hope for restoring your missing teeth and your confidence.

 Full mouth dental implants are considered the next best thing to natural teeth.
-However, they won’t be the best solution for everyone.
-You’ll need to determine whether dental implant surgery for full mouth dental repair is right for you.
-The best thing to do is to schedule a consultation.
-Dr. Perry will perform a visual examination of your gums and jaw.
+However, they won’t be the best option for everyone.
+Learn what you will need to determine whether dental implant surgery is right for you.
+The best thing to do is schedule a consultation.
+Dr. Perry in Ponte Vedra will perform a visual examination of your gums and jaw.
 He will also take CT scans to assess your overall oral health further.

-In general, you will be a good candidate for full mouth dental implants if you:
+In general, you will be a good candidate if you:

 - Are in good overall health